rcgray/free-genai-bootcamp-2025/visual-novel/README.md

 # Japanese Language Learning Visual Novel

 A visual novel game designed to help English speakers learn Japanese through interactive storytelling and gameplay, powered by a Large Language Model for dynamic dialog generation.
+The application uses Streamlit as the web framework with an embedded Phaser game for the visual novel interface.

 ## Features